-Tunsai Ceramic Water Purifier are silver enhanced ceramic ‘pot’ water filters for household drinking water treatment manufactured in Cambodia based on the open source technology promoted by Potters for Peace.
+Tunsai Ceramic Water Purifier are silver-enhanced ceramic ‘pot’ water filters for household drinking water treatment.
+This product is manufactured in Cambodia based on the open source technology promoted by Potters for Peace.

-Two models are produced by Hydrologic, the ‘Tunsai’ (rabbit) which retails for about US$13.50 and the ‘Super Tunsai’ which retails for US$23.50.
-US$1 = 4,000 Cambodian riel (March 2011).
-For village sales, VisionFund loans for water filters are charged at 2.8% per month for 6 months, and the VisionFund agent visits each month to collect payments.
+Two models are produced by Hydrologic, the ‘Tunsai’ (rabbit) which retails for about $13.50 USD and the ‘Super Tunsai’ which retails for $23.50 USD.

-Targeted at Cambodian households without access to potable water, earning between US$1-$5 per person per day.
+Targeted at Cambodian households without access to potable water, earning between $1-$5 USD per person per day.

 Hydrologic can also arrange to export Tunsai water filters to countries around the world.
 To date, Hydrologic have exported to resellers in Yemen, Sri Lanka and Vietnam.

-Tunsai Ceramic Water Purifier consist of a porous 10 L capacity ceramic filtering element that suspends in a food grade, pigment-free plastic receptacle that stores and dispenses filtered water.
-Filter membrane weighs: 4.6 kg; Flow rate is 2.5 – 4.5 litre/hour when full.
+Tunsai Ceramic Water Purifier consist of a porous 10 L ceramic filtering element that suspends in a food-grade, pigment-free plastic receptacle that stores and dispenses filtered water.
+Filter membrane weighs: 4.6 kg; Flow rate is 2-3 L/hr when full.

 To rejuvenate flow rate when filters clog, users scrub ceramic filtering element with a brush.
 Instructions provided with the unit.

-Available in country: tap for dispensing water, safe storage container, ceramic filtering element.
+Available locally: Tap for dispensing water, safe storage container, ceramic filtering element.